 PHASE I – THE DIVISION OF PARENTAL ROLES

-As soon as a first child is born into a family of 2 parents, regardless of gender, color, race, ability or disability, adopted or natural, married or common law, etc., a critical emotional decision is made that is supremely important in the emotionally-driven world of a child, but makes no sense at all to adults.
+As soon as a first child is born to a set of parents, regardless of gender, color, race, ability or disability, adopted or natural, a critical emotional decision is made that is supremely important in the emotionally-driven world of a child, but makes no sense at all to adults.

-The parents become divided into ONE MORE loving parent
+Parents become divided into one MORE LOVING parent

-This decision about parental inequality in the eyes of the child is inevitable, occurring in every family universally.
-DOLF theory recognizes that two parents never play the same role or carry the same emotional meaning to their children, and can never substitute for each other in the eyes and minds of the children.
+This decision about parental inequality in the eyes of the child is inevitable, and occurs in every family universally.
+DOLF theory recognizes that two parents never play the same role or carry the same emotional meaning to their children, and can never substitute for each other in the eyes and minds of their children.

-This separation of roles is made on the basis of the child’s emotionally-driven sense of the personal warmth, or quantity and quality of LOVE that one parent has to offer as compared with the other.
+This separation of roles is made on the basis of the child’s emotionally-driven sensitivity to the personal warmth, or quantity and quality of LOVE that one parent has to offer, as compared with the other.
 The difference occurs both in the mind of the child, and radiates outward to influence the observable behavior of the new parents.

-In this way, within the first 3 to 6 months of the first child’s life, one parent becomes identified as more emotionally available and attachable, and assumes the position of a warmer parent toward the child, whether this parent is male or female.
+Within the first 3 to 6 months of the first child’s life, one parent emerges as more emotionally available and attachable.
 In DOLF we call this parent the Prime Love Giver, or PLG.
-At the same time the other parent emerges as the less emotionally available and less loving parent, the Additional Love Giver, or ALG.
+At the same time the other parent becomes identified as the less emotionally available and less loving parent, known as the Additional Love Giver, or ALG.

-As a result of this division of roles the child gravitates toward the more loving parent, the PLG, and the two come together as if attracted by a magnet.
+As a result of this division of roles the child gravitates toward the more loving parent, the PLG, and the child and PLG become bound together as if attracted by a magnet.
 A PLG can be either a mother or a father, and an ALG can be either a mother or a father.

-So, upon the arrival of the first child the DOLF formula begins as follows:
+So, upon the arrival of the first child our DOLF formula begins as follows:

-Note the proximity of the first child to the warmer, more easy-going Prime Love Giving parent.
-This positioning indicates that in every child’s instinctual search for parental LOVE, and given the greater LOVING response of the Prime parent as compared with the Additional parent, the PLG and Child 1 naturally gravitate toward each other and become emotionally attached.
+Note the proximity of the first child to the warmer, more attachable and easy-going Prime Love Giving parent.
+This positioning indicates that in every child’s instinctual urge to search for parental LOVE, and given the greater loving response of the Prime parent as compared with the Additional parent, the PLG and Child 1 naturally gravitate toward each other and become emotionally attached.

-In DOLF the second parent or spouse is known as the Additional Love Giver, or ALG.
-In character and temperament, and from the child’s point of view this parent, whether male or female is either (a) more organized, disciplinarian, socially-minded and driven by reality or (b) more emotionally detached, inaccessible and distant.
-Again, think of the ALG in your own Family of Origin, or Family of Procreation, and on what emotional basis, and why, this division comes to your heart and mind.
+In DOLF the second parent is known as the Additional Love Giver, or ALG.
+In character and temperament, and from the child’s point of view this parent presents either as (a) more organized, disciplinarian, socially-minded and driven by reality or (b) more emotionally detached, inaccessible and distant.
+Again to get the idea, think of the ALG in your own Family of Origin, or Family of Procreation, and on what emotional basis, and why, this division is beginning to take shape in your heart and mind.
 If you fail, try again later with your new mindset, or ask your siblings, relatives or friends for help.
 If not, don’t despair as there is another way to tell, which you will soon learn.

 To continue, psychologically speaking for the children, the ALG occupies the extremely important role of supplying a feeling of structure, stability and security (3 S’s) to the family.
-From a child’s point of view, these 3 attributes provide a sense of belonging to a group, a feeling that infiltrates and pervades the entire unspoken family atmosphere.
-Particularly for the children, this elusive group feeling of binding the family members together or sense of group adhesion, prevents them from becoming defiant toward the home base or going astray and showing anger-based behavior such as rebelling, being defiant, angry or alienated, turning to substance abuse, joining non-conformist peer groups, or taking part in gang activity, acting out criminal behaviors, becoming depressed, anxious, feeling left out, etc.
+From a child’s point of view, these 3 attributes provide a sense of belonging to a group, a feeling that infiltrates the entire unspoken family atmosphere.
+This elusive group feeling of binding the family members together, or sense of group adhesion, prevents the children from becoming defiant toward the home base or going astray and showing anger-based behavior such as rebelling, becoming angry or alienated, turning to substance abuse, joining non-conformist peer groups, taking part in gang activity, acting out criminally, or becoming depressed, anxious, feeling isolated or otherwise alienated and suicidal.

-Note here that either a mother or a father can be a PLG or an ALG.
-In DOLF, contrary to the common view that women must be the softer, warmer, more emotionally accessible and indulgent gender, experience and close observation suggest that mothers are PLG’s in only about half of families, while fathers are also PLG’s in about half.
+Note again that either a mother or a father can be a PLG or an ALG.
+In DOLF, contrary to the common view that women must be the softer, warmer, more emotionally accessible and indulgent gender, experience and close observation suggests that mothers are PLG’s in only about half of families, while fathers are also PLG’s in about half.

-To review the 4-person family, the PLG and child always remain in closer emotional proximity than the ALG.
+To review, in a 4-person family, the PLG and first child always remain in closer emotional proximity than the ALG and first child.